-Teaching evaluations must be submitted prior to 5pm Monday, May 13 in order for grades to be visible.
-A student can only view grades if the instructor has submitted the grade for the course and the student has submitted all required (Ready) teaching evaluations by the deadline.
+Teaching evaluations must be submitted prior to 5pm Monday, December 10 in order for grades to be visible.
+A student can only view grades if the instructor has submitted the grade for the course and the student has submitted all required (Ready and Pilot) teaching evaluations by the deadline.

 - Why do certain courses have optional evaluations?

 Course evaluations are optional when the course enrollment is less than 5.
 Courses are also classified as optional at the discretion of the Office of Academic Affairs.

 - If I did not submit all of my required (Ready or Pilot) teaching evaluations, when can I see my grades?

 Full Semester and 2nd Quarter grades for the Fall 2013 semester will be available starting on Wednesday, January 22, 2014.

 - To whom should I direct questions about teaching evaluations?